Vonng/pigsty/docs/PGSQL-EXTENSION.md

 # PostgreSQL Extensions

+> Check https://pigsty.io/docs/reference/extension/ for a complete list of extensions and their usage.

 Extensions are the soul of PostgreSQL, and Pigsty deeply integrates the core extension plugins of the PostgreSQL ecosystem, providing you with battery-included distributed temporal, geospatial text, graph, and vector database capabilities!
 Check [**extension list**](#extension-list) for details.

 Pigsty includes over **150+** PostgreSQL extension plugins and has compiled, packaged, integrated, and maintained many extensions not included in the official PGDG source.